ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 An LLM

-- takes a list of words as input and outputs the most probable next word
+- takes a list of words as input and then outputs the most probable next word
 - is called in a loop, and the output of step `n` is appended to the input for the step `n + 1`
 - is trained on large amounts of data to learn what is the most probable next word
+- does not have a database or reliable source of knowledge - it has a fuzzy representation of everything it has been trained on

+---

-## 2. Reinforcement Learning with Human Feedback (RLHF)
+## 2. Reinforcement Learning with Human Feedback (RLHF) {#rlhf}

 The base model can predict next words and create sentences which are grammatically correct, but it cannot answer questions.